The Members of

 | || ||6038750 ||Asst.
 Yr.
 2011-12 ||Income Tax Appellate Tribunal |

 |Income Tax ||TDS ||4870259 ||Asst.
 Yr.
 2009-10 to ||Assessing Officer/As per |

-ix.
-I n our opinion and according to the information and explanations given to us themonies raised by way of term loans were applied for the purposes for which they wereraised.
+(ix) In our opinion and according to the information and explanations given to us themonies raised by way of term loans were applied for the purposes for which they wereraised.
 The Company did not raise any money by way of initial public offer or furtherpublic offer (including debt instruments) during the year.

 (x) According to the information and explanations given to us no material fraud by thecompany or on the Company by its officer or employees has been noticed or reported duringthe course of our audit.

-xi.
-According to the information and explanation give to us and based on ourexamination of the records the Company has not paid/provided for managerial remuneration.Therefore paragraph 3 (xi) of the Order is not applicable.
+(xi) According to the information and explanations given to us and based on ourexamination of the records the Company has not paid/provided for managerial remuneration.Therefore paragraph 3 (xi) of the Order is not applicable.

-xii.
-In our opinion and according to the information given to us the Company is not aNidhi Company.
-Therefore paragraph 3(xii) of the Order is not applicable.
+(xii) According to the information and explanations given to us the Company is not aNidhi Company.
+Therefore the provisions of clause 3(xii) of the Order are not applicableto the Company.

-xvi.
-The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.
+(xvi) The Company is not required to be registered under Section 45-IA of the ReserveBank of India Act 1934.
 Accordingly paragraph 3 (xvi) of the Order is not applicable.

 For GMJ & Co.